martinville/solarsynkv3/DOCS.md

 Click your profile picture in the bottom left of the HA interface.
 Scroll down to the bottom and generate a long-lived token.
 The name isn't important for SolarSynk, but the token key is—be sure to copy and save it for later use.

 ![](https://github.com/martinville/solarsynkv3/blob/main/longlivetoken.png?raw=true)

+### Add this respository to your Home Assistant add-on store
+From the "Settings" menu item in Home Asstant's UI go to "Add-ons".
+In the bottom right-hand corner click "ADD-ON STORE".
+The in the right-hand top corner click the three dots and select "Repositories".
+Paste the following repository link and click add then close https://github.com/martinville/solarsynkv2